This is a guest post by atheist philosopher Rae Williams.

 Regardless, meditation can present a way for a person to more fully be a participant in their own experience.
 It’s possible to notice and modulate mood more effectively, to better steer oneself towards happiness, and to notice the intricacy and beauty that the world presents us in each waking moment.
 Though I have yet to find them myself, I also believe meditation to be a compass for navigating the most expansive continents of well-being and happiness to be found in the landscape of the human mind.

 Or so I’ve learned while sitting.

-Trent publishes at Rulers to the Sky where he explores issues of consciousness, belief, and spiritual practice sans faith.
+Rae writes about issues of consciousness, belief, and spiritual practice sans faith.